-We hold an exclusive worldwide royalty-bearing license from Sucampo AG, a Swiss patent-holding company, to develop and commercialize AMITIZA and other prostone compounds covered by patents and patent applications held by Sucampo AG.
+We hold an exclusive worldwide royalty-bearing license from Sucampo AG, a Swiss patent-holding company, to develop and commercialize AMITIZA and all other prostone compounds covered by patents and patent applications held by Sucampo AG.
 We are obligated to assign to Sucampo AG all patentable improvements that we make in the field of prostones, which Sucampo AG will in turn license back to us on an exclusive basis.
-If we have not committed specified development efforts to any prostone compound other than AMITIZA, SPI-8811 and SPI-017 by the end of a specified period, which ends on the later of June 30, 2011 or the date upon which Drs.
-Kuno and Ueno no longer control our company, then the commercial rights to that compound will revert to Sucampo AG, subject to a 15-month extension in the case of any compound that we designate in good faith as planned for development within that extension period.
+If we have not committed specified development efforts to any prostone compound other than AMITIZA, SPI-8811 and SPI-017 by the end of a specified period, which ends on the later of September 30, 2011 or three months after the date upon which Drs.
+Kuno and Ueno no longer control our company, then the commercial rights to that compound will revert to Sucampo AG, subject to a one-year extension in the case of any compound that we designate in good faith as planned for development within that year.
+We refer to the end of this period as the Sucampo AG reversion date.